Can You Feel The Love Tonight: A Pictorial Analysis of a Sex Scene That Wasn’t There When You Were Six

 And they meet up underneath the waterfall, and have that moment where they almost kiss:

-And, just as he’s about to attain his prize, she moves away again:
+And, just as he’s about to hit the jackpot, she moves away again:

 And it’s another come hither look: